geekay2015/CarND-LaneLines-P1/writeup_gk.md

 ### 4. Masking the region of interest
 ```
+# Function to get the region of interest by applying an image mask
+# Only keeps the region of the image defined by the polygon formed from `vertices`.
+# The rest of the image is set to black.
 def region_of_interest(image, vertices):

-    # defining a blank mask to start with
+    #defining a blank mask to start with
     mask = np.zeros_like(image)

-    # defining a 3 channel or 1 channel color to fill the mask with depending on the input image
+    #defining a 3 channel or 1 channel color to fill the mask with depending on the input image
     if len(image.shape) > 2:
         channel_count = image.shape[2]  # i.e. 3 or 4 depending on your image
         ignore_mask_color = (255,) * channel_count
     else:
         ignore_mask_color = 255

-    # filling pixels inside the polygon defined by "vertices" with the fill color
+    #filling pixels inside the polygon defined by "vertices" with the fill color
     cv2.fillPoly(mask, vertices, ignore_mask_color)

-    # returning the image only where mask pixels are non-zero
+    #returning the image only where mask pixels are nonzero
     masked_image = cv2.bitwise_and(image, mask)
     return masked_image

+# get the parameters for the vertices
-xsize = img.shape[1]
+xsize = image.shape[1]
-ysize = img.shape[0]
+ysize = image.shape[0]
 dx1 = int(0.0725 * xsize)
 dx2 = int(0.425 * xsize)
 dy = int(0.6 * ysize)

 # calculate vertices for region of interest
 vertices = np.array([[(dx1, ysize), (dx2, dy), (xsize - dx2, dy), (xsize - dx1, ysize)]], dtype=np.int32)

+# return the image only where mask pixels are nonzero
-image = region_of_interest(image, vertices)
+masked_img = region_of_interest(edges, vertices)

+# plot the image
+plt.imshow(masked_img)

 ```
 ![figure 5- masking the region of interest](https://user-images.githubusercontent.com/12469124/34318442-8440ab10-e795-11e7-910f-8c14953ec46a.jpeg)